 Okay, so what if the only time you think about Basil is when you’re cooking up a meal.
 Lucky for you, this oil doesn’t discriminate when it comes to healing.
 Basil essential oil boasts of potent antioxidant and anti-inflammatory elements that not only improve your respiratory function, but also the circulatory system as well.
 This provides a much need oxygen and nutrient boost straight to the brain and other organs.
 Of course, more oxygen to the brain means better function which in turn translates to fewer instances of dizziness.
 And if you’re also stressed out, the scent makes for great aromatherapeutic relief.

 Remember those smelling salts I was talking about?
 Here’s an oil whose whiff is enough to wake someone from the dead.
-As we speak, peppermint EO is already a popular treatment for nausea, headache, dizziness, motion sickness and even vertigo.
+As we speak, peppermint essential oil is already a popular treatment for nausea, headache, dizziness, motion sickness and even vertigo.
 This can be largely attributed to peppermint’s anti-inflammatory, stimulating and rejuvenating properties that not only help ground the inner ear, but also relieve any nervous tension.
 Used well, peppermint essential oil will help open up the circulatory system, boost oxygen intake to the brain and bloodstream, and even clear nausea and digestive issues all in one fell swoop.
 If you suffer from chronic dizziness, then you’ll definitely benefit from this here triple threat essential oil.

-That’s right; there’s a reason that even Frankinstein’s monster preferred to use this oil of all EOs.
+That’s right; there’s a reason that even Frankinstein’s monster preferred to use this oil of all essential oils.
 That’s because Frankincense has some hidden qualities that could bring a monster to life, and keep humans from losing consciousness.
 It doesn’t come as a surprise that this super pungent ethereal extract has been used by many civilizations for centuries.
 Some of its medicinal values make it great for healing and stimulating the right part of the body.
 Which is why ancient tribes used it to enhance their spirituality.
-Similarly, Frankincense EO helps control anxiety and stress – some of the common causes of dizzy spells.
+Similarly, Frankincense oil helps control anxiety and stress – some of the common causes of dizzy spells.

 Here’s a special oil that smells so damn good (Bulgarian Lavender anyone?) it would make you forget you’re feeling dizzy in the first place.
 Sure, technically some sweet smells here and there shouldn’t be able to clear dizziness, but it does.
 See, some of the primary causes of dizziness are actually stress, fatigue, and sleeplessness.
 Try staying up for a few days straight and chances are that your balance and coordination are going to get screwed up.
 Lavender has a super ability to relax the mind, ease stress and make for one hell of a good night.
 Once you’re well rested and free from stress, then dizzy spells should be a thing of the past.